-About Mentor to Impact: Mentor to Impact is a nonprofit organisation that strategically works to secure labour and skills for the green transition.
+About Mentor to Impact: Mentor to Impact is a nonprofit organisation that strategically works to secure labour and skills for a just and green transition.
 This is achieved through thought leadership, research, projects and collaborations across the world.

 Written by Sara Petrycer, Astrid A. Toftegaard & Emma Donde With support from Quadrature Climate Foundation